The Big Picture…

 We think of all these people and connections as a social system, such as that shown in Figure 1.

-We find information about an innovation difusses through a social system both actively and passively.
-Active ways are those such as word of mouth, advertising, social influencers.
-Passive ways are such as others noticing you using an innovation.
+We find innovations diffuse through a social system actively and passively.
+Active ways are those such as word of mouth, advertising, social influencers, etc. And passive methods are, for example, others watching you using an innovation.

 The classic definition of diffusion